This raw strawberry cheesecake is a gorgeous 3-layer healthy dessert that tastes like heaven! Vegan, raw and gluten free.

-And the first time I made a raw cheesecake, I think I actually did swoon.
-Now I was recently reading about how ridiculous it is to ever write the word ‘swoon’ in reference to food.
+The first time I made a raw cheesecake, I think I swooned.
+I was recently reading about how ridiculous it is to ever write the word ‘swoon’ in reference to food.
 And I guess I sort of agree, but in this case, I think I did swoon.
 At least a little bit.
 Let’s call it a mini swoon.

-Because that first raw cheesecake (much the same recipe as this cheesecake below by the way), was so damn good it deserved a swoon.
+Because that first raw cheesecake (much the same recipe as this cheesecake by the way), was so darn good it deserved a swoon.

 This raw strawberry cheesecake is 3 layers of pure heaven.
 It’s ridiculously rich, but in a seriously good way, in the ‘I can’t believe how good this is’ sort of way.